Frozen Planet: Zoo-filmed material

-Broadcast
+Release

 Frozen Planet was broadcast on BBC One starting 26 October 2011.
 Each of the first six episodes comprises the main programme followed by a 10-minute featurette called Freeze Frame, which shows how some of the sequences were filmed.
 David Attenborough's principal role is to narrate the programmes, but he appears briefly on camera to give an introduction and a closing statement.
 For the seventh programme, "On Thin Ice", he serves as writer and presenter for what was billed by the BBC as a personal statement on the effects of climate change at the poles.
 A special programme called "Frozen Planet: The Epic Journey" featuring re-edited highlights from the series was broadcast on BBC One on 28 December 2011.

 In the United States, Frozen Planet premiered on the Discovery Channel on 18 March 2012 with Alec Baldwin replacing David Attenborough as narrator of the first six episodes.
 The "Autumn" episode from the BBC series was replaced by "The Making of Frozen Planet", a compilation of the Freeze Frame featurettes, and the title of the sixth episode was changed from "The Last Frontier" to "Life in the Freezer".
 The network originally decided not to broadcast Attenborough's "On Thin Ice" episode, citing "scheduling conflicts", but later reversed their decision, and "On Thin Ice" was broadcast on Earth Day, 22 April 2012.

 In Australia, the series was broadcast on the Nine Network beginning on 27 October 2011.

 In France, the series has been acquired by France Television, and aired in March–April 2013 under the name "Terres de Glace".